arbox/machine-learning-with-ruby/readme.md

 Have you just found a spelling error?
 Need to fix indentation?
 Send us a pull request! :sparkles:

-If you have discovered something cool, but don't know exactly if it suits the awesome definition submit a pull request to the [inbox](inbox.md).
+You have discovered something cool, but don't know exactly if it suits the awesome definition? :+1: Submit a pull request to the [inbox](inbox.md)!
 We'll consider your addition and format it for you! :smiley:

-:boom: If you know something pretty cool, it suits the awesome definition, works for you and seems to be useful for the community please add it to the [main list](readme.md).
+:boom: If you know something pretty cool, it suits the awesome definition, works for you and seems to be useful for the community please add it to the [main list](README.md).
 In this case please ensure your pull request adheres to the following guidelines:

+- Use one commit per addition (several commits per PR are OK).
 - Add everything to the bottom of the relevant category.
+- If required introduce new categories or improve the existing categorization.
-- Use the following format: `- [title](link) - Description. <sup>[additional links]</sup>`
+- Use the following format: `- [title](link) - Distinguishing Description. <sup>[additional links]</sup>`
-- Provide a description on why this stuff is useful (distinctive features like coverage, speed, stability are welcome).
 - Name the libraries exactly how they are required from the Ruby program, not after the Readme's title, e.g. `treat`, not `Treat`, since you do `require "treat"`.
-- Break down long lines.
-- Check your spelling, capitalization, and punctuation and trailing whitespace.
+- Break down long lines, check your spelling, capitalization, and punctuation.
-- Introduce new categories or improve the existing categorization if required.
-- Provide a useful title and comments for your Pull Request (not `Changed readme.md`).
-- Mention the originator in the PR message if possible, e.g.
-  `Added the neuroevo lib by @giuse.`
+- Provide a useful titles and comments for your Pull Request (not `Changed readme.md`), mention the originator in the commit message if possible, e.g. `Added the neuroevo lib by @giuse.`
-- Add the topic `rubyml` to your repository or open an issue and kindly ask the originator of the project to do so (if applicable for your submission).
+- Add the topic `rubynlp` to your repository or open an issue and kindly ask the originator of the project to do so (if applicable for your submission).

 Sometimes we will ask you to edit your Pull Request before it is included.